 Geometry Projects Defined by Computer Algorithms

-New programmes, such as Autodesk’s Project Abaka, make it possible for designers to go beyond the rules of geometry.
+New programs, such as Autodesk’s Project Abaka, make it possible for designers to go beyond the rules of geometry.
 Now, an architectural designer can tell a computer the requirements of a design they want to produce.
-This is achieved using a concept collectively referred to as Generative Architecture.

-To illustrate, assume a client has a specific vision for how he or she wants a project to be built.
 After entering the client’s desired criteria, the computer will provide a vast quantity of project design solutions and geometric configurations.
-This will only take the computer a few seconds to complete, whereas for a person, it will take much longer.
+This will only take the computer a few seconds to complete, whereas, for a person, it will take much longer.

 Computer Printout Buildings

 In a spectacular feat of architectural science, the Landesgartenschau Exhibition Hall in Germany was constructed.
-A combination of bio-mimicry elements, robotically prefabricated beech plywood plates and digital architecture software were used to accomplish this.
-The exterior design itself is based on sea urchin skeletons.
+Although, a combination of bio-mimicry elements, Robotically prefabricated beech plywood plates, and digital architecture software were used to accomplish this.
+However, the exterior design itself is based on sea urchin skeletons.

-A sophisticated digital programme was used to complete the build.
-Not only did it draft the plans for each panel – it also controlled the CNC (Computer Numerical Control Milling) machinery.
+Not only did it draft the plans for each panel – but it also controlled the CNC (Computer Numerical Control Milling) machinery.
 This cut each piece and directed the robotic arm which joined them together.